 Hello! ¡Saludos! 初めまして！Bonjour!

-I’m Lee, and these are the languages I speak, more or less: English, Spanish, Japanese, and French.
-I want to improve my skills in all, hence the blog.
-I hope you’ll get something out of it, too.
+I’m Erica, and these are the languages I speak, more or less: English, Spanish, Japanese, and French.

-So this is what I like to do in my life and what I’d like to do here:
+This is what I like to do in my life:

-- Broaden my horizons, whether through travel or by bringing others’ cultures to me.
+- Broaden my horizons through travel or by bringing others’ cultures to me

-- Enjoy chatting about all the languages I study and teach and the places I’ve visited or would like to visit.
+- Chat about all the languages I study and teach and the places I’ve visited or would like to visit

 - Eliminate all typos and grammatical errors from the world — give me enough time and I WILL achieve it! 😉

-Ever since I was a little kid, I’ve been fascinated by languages.
-I started studying Spanish in 8th grade, and by 12th grade I was taking Spanish 5, French 1, and Japanese 1 (and I probably would have taken more if they had been offered).
-I became the first (and possibly still only?) student at my large metropolitan Detroit high school to earn the highest score possible on the Advanced Placement Spanish exam.
-I had a large handful of pen pals, some who spoke Spanish or Japanese, and in my free time I’d dig deeply into my dictionaries to understand what they wrote as well as to express myself to them.
+I became the first (and possibly still only?) student at my large metro Detroit high school to earn the highest score possible on the Advanced Placement Spanish Exam.
+I had a large handful of pen pals, some who spoke Spanish or Japanese, and in my free time I dug deeply into my dictionaries and textbooks to communicate with them.
 They helped me immensely!

 The obsession continued as I worked my way through college.
-The summer before my senior year, I finally got to study in Mexico, a country I had come to love through many letters, photos and a few phone calls from my Mexican pen pal, K. I finally got to meet her in person after being friends for almost a decade!
-Those were the days before everyone was online constantly and instantly available, you young whippersnappers out there!
+The summer before my senior year, I finally got to study in Mexico, a country I had come to love through many letters, photos and a few phone calls from my Mexican pen pal.
+I finally got to meet her in person after being friends for almost a decade!
+Those were the days before everyone was online constantly and instantly available.
 We used real letters using paper and stamps.
-Get off my lawn!
+I know, I’m dating myself here.

-Then I did something which is now considered normal but was then viewed as weird and scary: I met my now-husband online.
-That’s a story for another post, but suffice it to say we fell in love, got married, and have now been married for over 10 years and have two daughters.
-We’ve lived in 5 states as a family, and when you tack on my home state of Michigan, I’ve now lived in 6 states in a variety of regions.
+Then I did something now considered normal but then viewed as weird and scary: I met my husband online.
+We’ve been married for over 10 years and have two daughters.
+We’ve moved several times for his grad school and career, and I’ve now lived in 6 states in a variety of regions.

-When I came back after 2 years of JET in hopes of marrying my boyfriend, I got a job as a Spanish and French translator and coder for a market research company, and I’ve been working there ever since.
-Well, more precisely, I worked in their office for a few months, resigned when we had to move too far away, and accepted the job again when they called a couple weeks later asking me to work from home.
+When I came back after 2 years of JET, I got a job as a Spanish and French translator and coder for a market research company, and I’ve been working there ever since.
+Well, more precisely, I worked in their office for a few months, resigned when we had to move away, and accepted the job again when they called and asked me to work remotely.
 In spite of translating French to English, I still don’t speak French very well.
-Fortunately, my job involves no speaking at all, so as long as I understand what I read, I’m set!
+Fortunately, my job involves no speaking at all, and I’m very comfortable reading French.